yungchou/contoso.insurance/Hands-on lab/HOL step-by step - Building a resilient IaaS architecture.md

     ![In the Extensions blade, the status for CustomScriptExtensions is Provisioning succeeded.](images/Hands-onlabstep-bystep-BuildingaresilientIaaSarchitectureimages/media/image69.png "Extensions blade")

-    >**Note**: If this was a live production environment, there would need to be some additional steps to clean up Region 1 and to configure DNS, Sites and Services, Subnets, etc. Please refer to documentation on running Active Directory Virtualized or in Azure for details.
+    >**Note**: If this were a live production environment, there would need to be some additional steps to clean up Region 1 and to configure DNS, Sites and Services, Subnets, etc. Please refer to documentation on running Active Directory Virtualized or in Azure for details.
 ADVM should be demoted gracefully, and if required, a new DC can be added to the ADAV Availability Set and data disk attached for F:\\.

 10. Open the settings for **VNET2** in the Azure portal.
 Under DNS servers, remove the exiting custom DNS entry and add the two new domain controller IP addresses and click **Save**.